streamanalyze/sa.documentation/README.md

 2.8 Accessing data in files

-The file system where an Amos II server is running can be access with a number of system functions:
+The file system where an sa.amos server is running can be access with a number of system functions:

 The function pwd() returns the path to the current working directory of the server: pwd() -> Charstring path